Plant Cultivation

 Factors Affecting the Lifespan of Cut Flowers

-In terms of the preservation of cut flowers, several factors play crucial roles.
-If you pay attention to these aspects, possibly, you stand a chance to extend the life of cut flowers.
+To keep flowers fresh in the car, you should consider several factors.
+If you pay attention to these aspects, possibly, you may have a chance to extend the life of cut flowers.

 While it's not ideal for flowers to go without water, there are a few steps you can take to increase their chances of survival and keep flowers alive without water for a day: